Darlington 10k and running events

 The tag is detected when you cross the mats at both the start and the finish.
 Do not run around outside of the mat area or your time will not be recorded.
 The tags are disposable, so you do not have to return them if you do not take part.

-Please make sure to fill in the personal details section on the rear of your race number.
+Important: Please make sure to fill in the personal details section on the rear of your race number.
 This helps medical staff, if you need first aid or medical treatment.

 Why haven’t I received my race pack?